About the Edith Collins Centre for Translational Research

-The Edith Collins Centre brings together academics and clinicians to undertake research that aims to improve the health of people affected by alcohol, drugs and poisoning.
+The Edith Collins Centre brings together academics and clinicians to achieve our vision of improving the health of people affected by alcohol, drugs and poisoning through research.

-As a collaboration between Sydney Local Health District and the University of Sydney, it is the only research centre of its kind in Australia.
+Founded in 2020 as a collaboration between Sydney Local Health District and the University of Sydney, it is the only research centre of our kind in Australia.